-Over the past 17 years, more than 4 million professionals have earned a Microsoft Certification.
+Over the past 2 decades, more than 4 million professionals have earned a Microsoft Certification.
 As a leader in the certification industry, Microsoft reports on the value of certification, the relevance of its programs to address the needs of professionals, and the growing demand for certification in the global marketplace.

 Microsoft has invested heavily in certification and training because it knows, from third-party and its own research that the certification process drives satisfaction and improving customer satisfaction is a core value for Microsoft.
 After a period of downturn, the rate of certification increased dramatically.
 Microsoft alone has experienced 24 percent growth over the last year, reflecting the growing acceptance and importance of certification in the learning process.
 For IT professionals, Microsoft training and certification ranks second as a satisfaction driver (after eLearning).

 A survey conducted by IDC and sponsored by Microsoft studied the organizational performance of 1,200 IT teams, examining the relationship of team performance to the percentage of the team certified by Microsoft on a variety of technologies.
 The study concluded that certification correlated positively to organizational performance improvements.
 In the areas of general service excellence and specific measures of task-level performance, certification made a measurable impact:

 - Seventy-five percent of managers believe that certification is important to team performance.

 - Sixty-six percent of managers believe that certification improves the level of service and support offered to IT end users/customers.

 - Team performance increases every time a new team member is certified.

 - When you increase the concentration of Microsoft certified members on a team, you directly improve team performance.

 - Top-performing teams have on average between 40 and 55 percent certified Microsoft members who are trained on relevant Microsoft technologies and processes.